-California towns flee as dam spillway threatens to release 'wall of water'
+California dam emergency prompts mass evacuations

 Chaotic escape

-California Gov. Jerry Brown issued a state emergency order to help local authorities.
+Officials warned Sunday that a 30-foot "wall of water" could be sent rushing downstream if the eroding spillway were to collapse.

-On Sunday afternoon, Honea's office issued a dire warning, employing the most urgent of language -- "This is NOT a drill" -- in imploring residents to evacuate.
-At the time, officials said the spillway was in danger of failing any minute.
+Honea's office issued a dire warning on social media: "This is NOT a drill."
+Officials said the spillway was in danger of failing any minute.

-The evacuation order included "all Yuba County on the valley floor" and the city of Marysville, authorities said.
+"Everyone was running around," Oroville resident Maggie Cabral told CNN affiliate KFSN.
+"All of the streets were immediately packed with cars, people in my neighborhood grabbing what they could and running out the door and leaving."

+RaeLynn Jones said she received a notification on her phone around 4:15 p.m. followed by a text message from her father saying she had 30 minutes to leave before waters would flood her Oroville apartment near Feather River.
+She and her fiance grabbed as much clothing as they could each fit in a bag along with toiletries and electronics.
+Less than 30 minutes later they had packed up their car and hit the road with their dog, heading for her fiance's home, which is on higher ground.

 The Sacramento Fire Department echoed the urgency and warned residents that the spillway failure could have effects, including flash flooding, 75 miles downstream in Sacramento.